sahmed41/one_book/README.md

 - Further the Eloquent ORM  is used by Laravel to interact with the database using models that corresponds with tables.
 - The Laravel routing was used to handle the page routing or navigation
 - It is a responsive soluiton that renders in screens of differnt sizes

+## Usage
+The system is applicable in a front desk of a library like setting.

 ## Contributing
 The project was built by me (Shafeeq Ahmed Mohammed Waseen) for the purpose of skill demonstration.